janus-idp/backstage-plugins/plugins/quay/README.md

    yarn workspace app add @janus-idp/backstage-plugin-quay
    ```

+### Configuration

-2. Set the proxy to the desired Quay server in the `app-config.yaml` file as follows:
+1. Set the proxy to the desired Quay server in the `app-config.yaml` file as follows:

    ```yaml title="app-config.yaml"
    proxy: